Russia: Agriculture and fishery

 Various analysts of climate change adaptation foresee large opportunities for Russian agriculture during the rest of the 21st century as arability increases in Siberia, which would lead to both internal and external migration to the region.
-Owing to its large coastline along three oceans and twelve marginal seas, Russia maintains the world's sixth-largest fishing industry; capturing nearly 5 million tons of fish in 2018.
-It is home to the world's finest caviar, the beluga; and produces about one-third of all canned fish, and some one-fourth of the world's total fresh and frozen fish.
+Owing to its large coastline along three oceans and twelve marginal seas, Russia maintains the world's sixth-largest fishing industry, capturing nearly 5 million tons of fish in 2018.
+It is home to the world's finest caviar, the beluga, and produces about one-third of all canned fish and some one-fourth of the world's total fresh and frozen fish.

 Science and technology

 Russia spent about 1% of its GDP on research and development in 2019, with the world's tenth-highest budget.
 It also ranked tenth worldwide in the number of scientific publications in 2020, with roughly 1.3 million papers.
 Since 1904, Nobel Prize were awarded to 26 Soviets and Russians in physics, chemistry, medicine, economy, literature and peace.
-Russia ranked 45th in the Global Innovation Index in 2021.
+Russia ranked 60th in the Global Innovation Index in 2025.

-Mikhail Lomonosov proposed the conservation of mass in chemical reactions, discovered the atmosphere of Venus, and founded modern geology.
-Since the times of Nikolay Lobachevsky, who pioneered the non-Euclidean geometry, and Pafnuty Chebyshev, a prominent tutor; Russian mathematicians became among the world's most influential.
+Since the times of Nikolay Lobachevsky, who pioneered the non-Euclidean geometry, and Pafnuty Chebyshev, a prominent tutor, Russian mathematicians became among the world's most influential.
 Dmitry Mendeleev invented the Periodic table, the main framework of modern chemistry.
-Sofya Kovalevskaya was a pioneer among women in mathematics in the 19th century.
 Nine Soviet and Russian mathematicians have been awarded with the Fields Medal.
 Grigori Perelman was offered the first ever Clay Millennium Prize Problems Award for his final proof of the Poincaré conjecture in 2002, as well as the Fields Medal in 2006.

 Alexander Popov was among the inventors of radio, while Nikolai Basov and Alexander Prokhorov were co-inventors of laser and maser.
-Zhores Alferov contributed significantly to the creation of modern heterostructure physics and electronics.
 Oleg Losev made crucial contributions in the field of semiconductor junctions, and discovered light-emitting diodes.
 Vladimir Vernadsky is considered one of the founders of geochemistry, biogeochemistry, and radiogeology. Élie Metchnikoff is known for his groundbreaking research in immunology.
 Ivan Pavlov is known chiefly for his work in classical conditioning.
 Lev Landau made fundamental contributions to many areas of theoretical physics.

 Nikolai Vavilov was best known for having identified the centres of origin of cultivated plants.
 Trofim Lysenko was known mainly for Lysenkoism.
 Many famous Russian scientists and inventors were émigrés.
 Igor Sikorsky was an aviation pioneer.
 Vladimir Zworykin was the inventor of the iconoscope and kinescope television systems.
 Theodosius Dobzhansky was the central figure in the field of evolutionary biology for his work in shaping the modern synthesis.
 George Gamow was one of the foremost advocates of the Big Bang theory.
-Many foreign scientists lived and worked in Russia for a long period, such as Leonard Euler and Alfred Nobel.